syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Binding-rich-text-format-option-of-RichTextBoxAdv.md

 documentation: ug
 ---

-# Binding rich text format option of RichTextBoxAdv
+# Bind rich text format option of the RichTextBoxAdv

-The RichTextBoxAdv provides support to bind the rich-text format options of selection content.
-The following rich-text formats binding are supported by RichTextBoxAdv control:
+The **RichTextBoxAdv** provides support to bind the rich-text format options of the selected content.
+The following rich-text format binding are supported by the **RichTextBoxAdv** control:

-* CharacterFormat-bold, italic, font size, font family, font color, highlight color, underline, strikethrough, subscript, and superscript.
+* CharacterFormat - bold, italic, font size, font family, font color, highlight color, underline, strikethrough, subscript, and superscript.
-* ParagraphFormat-before and after spacing, first line, left and right indenting, text justification, line spacing, and multilevel list.
+* ParagraphFormat - before and after spacing, first line, left and right indenting, text justification, line spacing, and multilevel list.

-The following code sample demonstrates how to bind the bold format option of RichTextBoxAdv.
+The following code example demonstrates how to bind the bold format option of the **RichTextBoxAdv**.

 {% highlight html %}